puppetlabs-toy-chest/puppet-quest-guide/quests/variables_and_templates.md

 ## Getting started

-In the last quest, we set up a module to manage the Pasture application.
-So far, however, that module is static.
-All the values used to define the state of the system are hard-coded into the module's resource declarations.
-The configuration file and service unit file are both managed by static source files in the module's `files` directory.

-In this quest, we introduce *variables* and *templates*.
-Variables and templates allow separate data from the resources and files you use define system state.
-Using variables in place of hard-coded values is an important prerequisite to the topic of the next quest, *parameterized classes*.
-Class parameters give you an interface to customize all the important variables in your class without editing the module code itself.
+In this quest, we introduce variables and templates.
+Once you assign a value to a variable in a Puppet manifest, you can use that variable throughout the manifest to yield the assigned value.
+Through templates, you can incorporate these variables into the content of any files your Puppet manifest manages.

-As you work through the rest of this quest guide, you'll see that variables (and templates to a lesser extent) are a key concept in many of the techniques to write adaptable Puppet code.
+While it's convenient to introduce variables and templates here as a pair, as you work through the rest of this quest guide, you'll see that variables are used along with many of Puppet's other features to help write adaptable Puppet code.

 When you're ready to get started, enter the following command: